Using Centreon el7 ISO¶

-To install Centreon, start your server on the Centreon ISO image in version el7.
-Start with Install CentOS 7:
+To install Centreon, start up your server from the Centreon ISO image in version el7.
+Start up with Install CentOS 7:

-Choose the language of the installation process then click Done:
+Choose the language for the installation process and click on Continue:

 Click on the Installation Type menu: